What Does Taking Responsibility In Childbirth Mean?

 Sadly most people will put learning birth skills last.

-What I’ve learned in travelling worldwide and asking hundreds and thousands of women what skills they were taught is that we are not passing childbirth skills down through the generations.
+What I’ve learned in traveling worldwide and asking hundreds and thousands of women what skills they were taught is that we are not passing childbirth skills down through the generations.

 This reminded me of a joke I heard that seemed to fit our collective ignorance: